Gamma ray cross section

+Graph showing results for incident gamma ray energies of 0.51, 1.20, and 2.76 Mev.

 A gamma ray cross section is a measure of the probability that a gamma ray interacts with matter.
 The total cross section of gamma ray interactions is composed of several independent processes: photoelectric effect, Compton (incoherent) scattering, electron–positron pair production in the nucleus field and electron–positron pair production in the electron field (triplet production).
 The cross section for single process listed above is a part of the total gamma ray cross section.

 Other effects, like the photonuclear absorption, Thomson or Rayleigh (coherent) scattering can be omitted because of their nonsignificant contribution in the gamma ray range of energies.

 The detailed equations for cross sections (barn/atom) of all mentioned effects connected with gamma ray interaction with matter are listed below.

 Photoelectric effect cross section

 The photoelectric effect phenomenon describes the interaction of a gamma photon with an electron located in the atomic structure.
 This results in the ejection of that electron from the atom.
 The photoelectric effect is the dominant energy transfer mechanism for X-ray and gamma ray photons with energies below 50 keV.
 It is much less important at higher energies, but still needs to be taken into consideration.